dmcgraw14/Prime-Tables/README.md

 After completing the prime number algorithm I looked up a more efficient way to do it, and I believe if I had more time I was on the right path and could have come close to the algorithm I found.
 The algorithm I found had a time complexity of
-O(√n) as it only check if every number less than the √n was a factor of n.
+O(√n) as it only checked if every number less than the √n was a factor of n.